pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

     save_adapter_weights_only: False

 .. note::
-    In torchtune, we output both the adapter weights and the full model "merged" weights for LoRA.
+    In torchtune, we output both the adapter weights and the full model merged weights for LoRA.
 The "merged" checkpoint is a convenience, since it can be used without having special tooling to handle the adapters.
 However, they should **not** be used when resuming training, as loading the merged weights + adapter would be an error.
 Therefore, when resuming for LoRA,